Genesis Noir

 Sound 9

-Tying together a love triangle between a jazz singer, saxophone player, and watch peddler with the big bang sounds like something that shouldn’t work and yet Genesis Noir pulls it off.
-From the noir visual style and beautiful jazz soundtrack to the surreal locations and dreamlike feel of the game, there is a lot to praise about Genesis Noir.
+Tying together a love triangle between a jazz singer, saxophone player, and watch peddler with the big bang sounds like something that shouldn’t work, yet Genesis Noir pulls it off.
+From the noir visual style and beautiful jazz soundtrack to the surreal locations and dreamlike feel of the game, there is much to praise about Genesis Noir.
 However, it is also not a game that will appeal to everyone, especially those who prefer traditional titles over more experimental ones like this.
 It is certainly a wild ride, though, and open-minded players will have a blast soaking up the psychedelic atmosphere of this game.

 Sound: The jazz soundtrack is a perfect match for the game